Free energy of the Coulomb gas in the determinantal case on Riemann surfaces: Computation of the asymptotic expansion of the partition function

 and

-with $\chi(M)=2(1-g)$ the Euler characteristic of $M$, $S_{2}$ a functional defined in Definition \ref{DefFonctionnelleS}, $\Psi_{P}$ the Polyakov functional defined in Definition \ref{PotRicci}. $S_{AY},$ $S_{M}$, and $S_{L}$ are respectively the Aubin-Yau functional, the Mabuchi functional and the Liouville functional which are all defined in Definition \ref{DefLiouvMabAubYau}, $\mu_{V}$ is the equilibrium volume form defined together with $f_{V}$ in Equation \eqref{MuV}, and $\hat{\phi}_{Ar}$ was defined in Equation \eqref{PhiHat}. \end{theorem} \begin{Remark} The preceding theorem is true in any genus $g.$ \end{Remark}
+with $\chi(M)=2(1-g)$ the Euler characteristic of $M$, $S_{\infty}$ a functional defined in Equation \eqref{Sinfini}, $\Psi_{P}$ the Polyakov functional defined in Definition \ref{PotRicci}. $S_{AY},$ $S_{M}$, and $S_{L}$ are respectively the Aubin-Yau functional, the Mabuchi functional and the Liouville functional which are all defined in Definition \ref{DefLiouvMabAubYau}, $\mu_{V}$ is the equilibrium volume form defined together with $f_{V}$ in Equation \eqref{MuV}, and $\hat{\phi}_{Ar}$ was defined in Equation \eqref{PhiHat}. \end{theorem} \begin{Remark} The preceding theorem is true in any genus $g.$ Moreover, we gave in the previous theorem an expansion in $N$, but we should note that with the same method we could obtain an asymptotic expansion in $k$, which would have a simpler expression. \end{Remark}

-The preceding result gives an explicit asymptotic expansion of the free energy in the determinantal case and we find that the determinant of the scalar Laplacian appears in the constant term of the expansion thus confirming the geometric Zabrodin-Wiegmann conjecture. \begin{Remark} This result has to be compared with the one conjectured for the Coulomb gaz in the plane $\mathbb{C}$ for general $\beta$ \cite[p.
-200]{serfaty2024lecturescoulombrieszgases}
+The preceding result gives an explicit asymptotic expansion of the free energy in the determinantal case and we find that the determinant of the scalar Laplacian appears in the constant term of the expansion thus confirming the geometric Zabrodin-Wiegmann conjecture. \begin{Remark} This result has to be compared with the one conjectured for the Coulomb gaz in the plane $\mathbb{C}$ for general $\beta$ \cite[§ 9.3]{serfaty2024lecturescoulombrieszgases}

 where our computation was done for the determinantal case $\beta=1$ on compact Riemann surfaces and in the case we considered, the physical potential was $-\frac{V}{2}$.
-Note also that we chose different notations than \cite{serfaty2024lecturescoulombrieszgases}, the determinantal case $\beta=1$ corresponds to the case $\beta=2$ in \cite{serfaty2024lecturescoulombrieszgases}. \end{Remark} In pariticular, we have without potential :
+Note also that we chose different notations than \cite{serfaty2024lecturescoulombrieszgases}, the determinantal case $\beta=1$ corresponds to the case $\beta=2$ in \cite{serfaty2024lecturescoulombrieszgases}. \end{Remark} In pariticular, we have without potential:

-\begin{Corollary} In the simpler case with no potential, $V=0$, the expansion of the partition function is :
+\begin{Corollary} In the simpler case with no potential, $V=0$, the expansion of the partition function is:

-\end{Corollary} \begin{Example} For $g=0$, using Equation \eqref{DetLapScaArSph} the previous theorem gives :
+\end{Corollary} \begin{Example} For $g=0$, using Equation \eqref{DetLapScaArSph} the previous theorem gives:

-and for $g=1$, using Equation \eqref{DetLapScaArTore} :
+and for $g=1$, using Equation \eqref{DetLapScaArTore}:

 \end{Example}